 Purpose made ceramic forcing pots were once common and can still be obtained now.

-In the examples below the first picture was taken in Yorkshire, at a garden centre, and the second in Cornwall, at a pottery.
+In the examples above the first picture was taken in Yorkshire, at a garden centre, and the second in Cornwall, at a pottery.

 The reasons for growing rhubarb commercially in that part of Yorkshire were due to several factors.
 Firstly it was in the heart of a major coal mining area, the fuel required to heat the forcing sheds.
 Secondly the many local mills could supply soot, one of the fertilisers.
 Thirdly many of those mills were woollen mills from which came the other fertiliser ‘shoddy’.
 Shoddy is a slow release fertiliser, taking three years to fully break down, the lifespan of the growing rhubarb which is earmarked for the forcing sheds.
 Although modern forcing sheds are now heated by gas the rhubarb fields are still spread with shoddy, a waste product of the woollen industry.